Banana Pro resources

 WiFi (AP6210 module)

 The AP6210 module provides 2.4GHz 802.11n WiFi.
-Driver support varies by kernel version:
+Driver support depends on the kernel branch, and that detail matters more than people expect.

 - Modern kernels (4.x+): Use mainline